museifu666/museifu666.github.io/_posts/2020-07-14-rgbCTF-2020-Write-up.md

 We download the vaporwave1.mp3 file and open it using Audacity.
-My first thoughts on this challenge were that this file is likely encoded as is common with steganography challenges.
+My first thoughts on this challenge were that this file is likely encoded, as is common with steganography challenges.

 ZTC brought some great tunes this year, I especially had fun working on the third installment of this challenge in "vaporwave3".
 Shoutout to ZTC for the summoning salt/speedrunning homage.

 Now back to the challenge.

 In Audacity we choose "spectrogram" and modify the spectrogram settings to include ranges up to 22000Hz frequency.
-We receive a message between 15kHZ and 22kHz and we have our flag.
+By viewing the spectogram at this range we see a message between 15kHZ and 22kHz.
+We have found our flag.

 ![vaporwave1-challenge](https://i.imgur.com/N6ZNC7f.png)